PoisotLab/ms_network_prediction/manuscript.md

 ## How do we quantify interaction strength?

+Species interaction networks can also be used as a means to quantify and understand _interaction strength_.
+Interaction strength, unlike the qualitative presence or absence of an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
+This results in weighted networks representing different patterns of 'flows' between nodes -- which can be modelled in a variety of ways [@Borrett2019WalPar].
+Interaction strength can generally be divided into two main categories (as suggested by
+@Berlow2004IntStr): 1) the strength of an interaction between individuals of each species, or 2) the effect that changes in one species population has on the dynamics of the other species.
+It can be measured as the effect over a period of time (in the units of biomass or energy flux [@Barnes2018EneFlu;
+@Brown2004MetThe]) or the relative importance of one species on another [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
+One recurring observation is that networks are often composed of many weak interactions and few strong interactions [@Berlow2004IntStr].
+The distribution of interaction strength within a network effects its stability [@Neutel2002StaRea;
+@Ruiter1995EnePat] and functioning [@Duffy2002BioEco; @Montoya2003FooWeb], and
+serves to benefit multi-species models [@Wootton2005MeaInt].
+Alternatively, understanding flow in modules within networks can aid in understanding the organisation of networks [@Farage2021IdeFlo; @Montoya2002SmaWor] or the cascading effects of perturbations [@Gaiarsa2019IntStr].

 In some systems, quantifying interaction strength is relatively straightforward; this includes a lot of host-parasite systems.
 For example,